And here we are again, for the 1933 MGM musical Going Hollywood, which stars Bing Crosby and Marion Davies.

 As to my opinion, I do recommend the movie.
 I enjoy it, with very haunting music.
 It is flawed, I will admit.
 The “plot” of the movie they are supposedly making seems to be all over the place.
 Sadly, they do have a brief moment of actress Marion Davies in blackface.
 I don’t like it, but, as all movies have various flaws, the question remains whether you feel like overlooking this flaw.
 In spite of its flaws, I enjoy it, getting the chance to see Bing in one of his early movies, nearly twenty years before White Christmas, one of his best known movies.
 So if you get the chance, try it out!

-The movie is available on DVD from Warner Archive Collection, and is about one hour, twenty minutes.
+The movie is available on DVD from Warner Archive Collection.

 My Rating: 8/10